-This theory considers the existence of the nonprofit sector failure combined product of market failure and government the of inherent limitations in both the market government as providers of collective goods (Weisbrod Collective goods are products or services which, once they are produced, are enjoyed by all people whether they have paid them or not.
-Providing such goods exclusively through the market ensure that they are in small supply since few consumers will voluntarily pay for products they could enjoy without having With the market demand being low, producers will produce less of these goods or services than the public really needs This problem is commonly referred to as the "free rider" and in traditional economic theory it serves major rationale for government intervention.
-Since government can people for producing collective goods, it can overcome this market failure.
+This theory considers the existence of the nonprofit sector as the combined product of market failure and dovernment failure. of inherent limitations in both the market and the government as providers of collective goods (Weisbrod 1977).
+Collective goods are products or services which, once they are produced, are enjoyed by all people whether they have paid for them or not.
+Froviding such goods exclusively through the market will ensure that they are in small supply since few consumers will voluntarily pay for products they could enjoy without having to pay.
+With the market demand being low, producers will produce less of these goods or services than the public really needs or wants.
+This problem is commonly referred to as the "free rider" problem, and in traditional economic theory it serves as the major rationale for government intervention.
+Since government can tax people for producing collective goods, it can overcome this market failure.

 However, the government, too, has certain inherent limitations as a producer of collective goods.
 It is most important to consider that in a democratic society it will produce only that range and quantity of collective goods having a majority support.
 This will of course lead to some demands not being met.
-To meet such demands for collective goods a nonprofit sector is According to the theory, nonprofit organizations therefore exist supply a range of collective goods desired by a segment of community but not by a majority.
-In other words, nonprofit organizations provide collective goods and are financed voluntary donations from people dissatisfied with the low levels of government activity.
-As a result, the more diverse community is, the more extensive the nonprofit sector likely to have, will be.
+To meet such demands for collective goods a nonprofit sector is needed.
+According to the theory, nonprofit organizations therefore exist to supply a range of collective goods desired by a segment of a community but not by a majority.
+In other words, nonprofit organizations provide collective goods and are financed by voluntary donations from people dissatisfied with the low levels of government activity.
+As a result, the more diverse the community is, the more extensive the nonprofit sector it is likely to have, will be.